rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-### Using +:if+ and +:unless+ with a String
+### Using `:if` and `:unless` with a String

-You can also use a string that will be evaluated using +eval+ and hence needs to contain valid Ruby code.
+You can also use a string that will be evaluated using `eval` and hence needs to contain valid Ruby code.
 You should use this option only when the string represents a really short condition:

 ```ruby
 class Order < ActiveRecord::Base